mteu/typo3-monitoring/README.md

 - [Extensible monitoring system](Documentation/architecture.md) with automatic service discovery (using DI) for custom authorization and monitoring checks.
+- Built-in **SelfCareProvider** for meta-level monitoring of the monitoring system itself
 - Supports caching for expensive monitoring operations
 - Delivers health reports in three ways:
   - **JSON response**: Returns structured responses for the overall health status